Theorems and Conjectures on Some Rational Generating Functions: A Fibonacci triangle poset

 This section assumes a basic knowledge of the combinatorics of partially ordered sets (posets) and symmetric functions such as that appearing in \cite[Ch.~3]{ec1} and \cite[Ch.~3]{ec2}.
 It is unrelated to the rest of this paper.

 There is a poset $\fp$ that is naturally associated with the Fibonacci triangle $\mathcal{F}$.
 The elements $t_{nk}$ of $\fp$ correspond to the entries $\brbc{n}{k}$ of $\mathcal{F}$, with a bottom element $\hat{0}$ adjoined.
 The element $t_{n+1,k}$ covers $t_{nj}$ if the recurrence defining $t_{n+1,k}$ involves $t_{nj}$.
 Thus every element of $\fp$ is covered by exactly two elements.
 The number of saturated chains from $\hat{0}$ to $t_{nk}$ is $\brbc nk$.
 See Figure~\ref{fig:fp}, which is drawn upside-down (as a poset) in order to agree with the way the Fibonacci triangle $\mathcal{F}$ is drawn.
 We call $\fp$ the \emph{Fibonacci triangle poset} or \emph{FT-poset}.
+For another representation of this poset (considered as a ``hyperbolic graph''), see Northshield \cite[Fig.~4]{north}.
 (There is already a poset called the \emph{Fibonacci poset} \cite{rs:fp}.
 For a further poset associated with Fibonacci numbers see \cite[{\S}5]{rs:dp}.)

-The grouping of the elements of row $n$ of the Fibonacci triangle into groups of size two and three is readily seen from the FT-poset.
+The grouping of the elements of row $n$ of the Fibonacci triangle into strings of size two and three is readily seen from the FT-poset.
 Consider the subposet consisting of ranks $n-1$ and $n$ (where the bottom element $\hat{0}$ has rank 0).
 The connected components of this subposet define the grouping.

 Suppose that we label the edges of $\fp$ as follows.
 The edges between ranks $2k$ and $2k+1$ are labelled alternately $0,F_{2k+2},0,F_{2k+2},\dots$ from left to right.
 The edges between ranks $2k-1$ and $2k$ are labelled alternately $F_{2k+1},0,F_{2k+1},0,\dots$ from left to right.
 See Figure~\ref{fig:fiblabel}.
 Then it is not difficult to show that if $t\in \fp$ and rank$(t)=n$, then the edge labels of all saturated chains from $\hat{0}$ to $t$ have the same sum $\sigma(t)$, and that these chains correspond to all ways to write $\sigma(t)$ as a sum of the elements of a subset of $\{F_2,F_3,\dots,F_{n+1}\}$.